Install Podman on Ubuntu

 Listing all available containers on Ubuntu.

-The -a flag instructs Podman to show all containers, regardless of their state (running or stopped).
-Enter the command without the -a flag to show only the running containers.
+Note: Enter the podman ps command without the -a flag to show only the running containers.

-To show a single container, specify the container ID.
+To show a single container, specify its Container ID using the -f option:

 Create Image from Container